C*-algebras of self-similar actions of groupoids on higher-rank graphs and their equilibrium states: Introduction

 \section{Introduction}

-Many interesting groups are self-similar.
-Perhaps the most famous among them is the Grigorchuk group, which first appeared in \cite{Gr}, and was the first known finitely generated group of intermediate growth.
-Since the appearance of \cite{Gr}, the theory of self-similar groups, or self-similarity more generally, has grown rapidly through the contributions of many authors, and it is now a major area of research within the broader field geometric group theory.
-Recent applications of self-similarity include Nekrashevych's \cite{Nek-simp}, in which he produces the first finitely generated \textit{simple} group with intermediate growth, and the work of Belk, Bleak, and Matucci \cite{BBM}, in which they use graph automata to prove that all Gromov hyperbolic groups embed into the asynchronous rational group of \cite{GrigNS}.
+The introduction of self-similar groups in the past 40 years have been used to solve open problems and provide new and interesting examples of groups.
+Perhaps the most famous among them is the Grigorchuk group \cite{Gr} providing the first example of a group with intermediate growth, solving a problem of Milnor from 1968.
+Since the appearance of the Grigorchuk group, the theory of self-similar groups, or self-similarity more generally, has grown rapidly through the contributions of many authors, and it is now a major area of research within the broader field of geometric group theory.
+Recent applications of self-similarity include Nekrashevych's example of a finitely generated \textit{simple} group with intermediate growth \cite{Nek-simp} and the work of Belk, Bleak, and Matucci \cite{BBM} that uses graph automata to prove that all Gromov hyperbolic groups embed into the asynchronous rational group of \cite{GrigNS}.

-There is now a rich interplay between self-similar groups and operator algebras, pioneered by Nekrashevych's construction in \cite{nekra} of a Cuntz--Pimsner algebra from a self-similar action.
+There is now a rich interplay between self-similar groups and operator algebras, pioneered by Nekrashevych's construction in \cite{nekra0,nekra} of a Cuntz--Pimsner algebra from a self-similar action.
 The work in \cite{nekra} was revisited by the last two named authors, along with Laca and Raeburn, in \cite{lrrw}, where they also studied the Toeplitz extension.
-Motivated by operator algebraic considerations, Exel and Pardo introduced the notion of a self-similar action of a group on the path space of a directed graph \cite{EP2}, and used this new notion of self-similarity to produce a class of $C^*$-algebras which unified Nekrashevych's Cuntz--Pimsner algebras from \cite{nekra} and the Katsura algebras from \cite{Kat}.
+Motivated by operator algebraic considerations, Exel and Pardo introduced the notion of a self-similar action of a group on the path space of a directed graph \cite{EP2}, and used this new notion of self-similarity to produce a class of $C^*$-algebras which unified Nekrashevych's Cuntz--Pimsner algebras from \cite{nekra0} and the Katsura algebras from \cite{Kat}.
 Working in parallel to \cite{EP2}, the authors of \cite{lrrw} produced a follow-up \cite{LRRW} in which they defined a self-similar \textit{groupoid} action on the path space of a directed graph, and associated Toeplitz and Cuntz--Pimsner algebras to these new self-similar actions.

 The successful jump to actions on graphs in \cite{EP2} and \cite{LRRW} begs the question of whether the theory can be extended to actions on \textit{higher-rank} graphs.
 This has been successfully achieved on the group-action side through the work of Li and Yang in \cite{LY0,LY,LY1}, thus giving a higher-rank analogue of \cite{EP2}.
 The first main goal of this paper is to build a higher-rank analogue of \cite{LRRW} by constructing a theory of self-similar groupoid actions on higher-rank graphs.
 For this we consider finite higher-rank graphs (or $k$-graphs) $\Lambda$.
 We view $\Lambda$ as a forest of rooted trees whose set of roots is $\Lambda^0$.
 We define a partial isomorphism $g$ to be a degree-preserving isomorphism between two trees with the extra property that $g(\lambda e) \in g(\lambda)\Lambda$ for all $\lambda \in v\Lambda$ and edges $e \in s(\lambda)\Lambda$.
 The set of partial isomorphisms of $\Lambda$ is a groupoid under the natural structure maps.
 We say a groupoid $G$ with unit space $\Lambda^0$ acts self-similarly on $\Lambda$ if there is an embedding of $G$ into the groupoid of partial isomorphisms of $\Lambda$ with the property that for every $g\in G$ and edge $e\in \D(g)\Lambda$, there exists $h\in G$ satisfying $g\cdot (e\lambda)=(g\cdot e)(h\cdot \lambda)$ for all $\lambda\in s(e)\Lambda$.
 (Here, we are viewing $g$ as a partial isomorphism, and writing $g\cdot \mu$ for the image of $\mu\in \Lambda$ under $g$.)